-Foreign Citizens commonly expect approval to enter and work in the U.S. The H-1B visa program offers skilled workers who hold a bachelor or Master degrees the chance to work in the U.S. for three years.
-The beginning term of the H-1B visa is three years and can be extended for up to three extra years.
+Foreign Citizens commonly expect approval to enter and work in the U.S. The H-1B visa program offers skilled workers who hold bachelor’s or Master’s degrees the chance to work in the U.S. for three years.
+The beginning term of the H1B to Green Card visa is three years and can be extended for up to three extra years.
 Later these workers can look for an option to convert H1B to Green Card.

 Skilled workers working in the United States on an H-1B visa know there is a time limit to what extent they can stay in the nation on their visa.